CH. 1 Updated 1/2/2017

 Kyle had heard enough.
 As the Quarian screamed for help, he made a beeline straight for the small Turian reaching for the woman's mask.
 Kyle could hardly feel his feet touch the ground with how fast he moved.
 It had been a long time since he kicked some Raptor ass.
 Now he could could use self-defense as an excuse...

 Codex Entry (Alliance): Orbital Drop Shock Troopers

-A Special Operations unit of the Alliance Marine Corps, the Orbital Drop Shock Troopers specialize in performing small scale, high-risk combat operations.
-Though known for their orbital drop pod insertion strikes, ODST forces are also trained to engage in other military and paramilitary duties including long-range reconnaissance, sabotage, counter-contraband, counter-terrorism and guerilla warfare operations.
+A Special Operations unit of the Alliance Marine Corps, Orbital Drop Shock Troopers specialize in small scale, high-risk combat operations.
+Though known for the eponymous insertion strikes, ODST forces are also trained to handle military and paramilitary responsibilities including long-range reconnaissance, sabotage, counter-contraband, counter-terrorism and guerilla warfare operations.

-Previously a fledgling military unit, the ODST grew to fame across the UNSC and Alliance military following successful campaigns in the outer colonies Insurrection, the Human-Covenant War and the First Contact War.
-Their all-volunteer recruitment, chosen through months of intense screening and training procedures, allows for a diversity of combat experience that has served them in many battles.
+Previously a fledgling branch of the former United Nations Space Command, the ODST came to fame following successful campaigns in the outer colonies insurrection, the Human-Covenant War and the First Contact War.
+Their all-volunteer recruitment, chosen through rigorous screening and training procedures, provides trooper diversity that exemplifies the best in human combat experience.

 Furthermore, ODST troopers are often tasked with field-testing experimental Alliance weaponry and armor, often receiving customized equipment suited for their operations.